Academic Integrity Resources

 If the decision is made to proceed with the allegation at the decanal level, SGS will arrange a meeting between the SGS Dean and the student.
 The Chair and the instructor (or supervisor) will also be invited.
 The student’s home Graduate Unit Chair (or designate) will also be invited where the alleged academic offence occurred in another unit.
 Invitees are not obliged to attend; they are invited to assist the SGS Dean by bringing information and insights on the case.

-In advance of the meeting, copies of the Code and an informal summary of the procedure will be made available to the student; the SGS Dean will confirm that the student has understood these during the meeting.
+In advance of the meeting, copies of the Code and an informal summary of the procedure (PDF) will be made available to the student; the SGS Dean will confirm that the student has understood these during the meeting.
 The SGS Dean will normally begin the meeting by reviewing the allegation with only the faculty invitees present.
 The student will then be called in to discuss the matter; invitees are welcome to add to the discussion.

 In cases where the student admits to an offence at this meeting, the student may be asked to wait in a separate area while the SGS Dean considers the matter in consultation with invited faculty; the student will then return and the SGS Dean will inform him or her of the outcome.
 There are three possible outcomes in cases where the student admits to an offence: